118 Quotes

 Bishop Bernard Tissier de Mallerais (SSPX bishop) February 12, 1991 Supplied jurisdiction & traditional priests Source ↗

-Context: SSPX explanation of supplied jurisdiction, contrasted with papal teaching that jurisdiction comes through hierarchical authority rather than lay delegation.
+Context: SSPX explanation of supplied jurisdiction through faithful seeking ministry.
+Relevant because critics contrast this with Catholic teaching that jurisdiction comes through hierarchical authority, not lay delegation.

 Church / Vatican